alon-13/eigenstuff-calculator/README.md

 Open the index.html file in your preferred web browser.

-To access the live version: Visit the public URL: https://eigenstuff-calculator.onrender.com (Note: If the site takes a moment to load, the free server is simply "waking up").
+🔗🌐➡️To access the live version (NO DOWNLOAD REQUIRED): Visit the public URL: https://eigenstuff-calculator.onrender.com (Note: If the site takes a moment to load, the free server is simply "waking up").

 ###  User Interface Guide
 Matrix Input Area: A dynamic grid where you can type your numerical values.